- Is Your Dachshund Overweight?

 How Much Should a Dachshund Weigh?

-If you notice the visual signs of obesity on your dog, then it’s probably a good idea to weigh them as soon as possible to confirm.
+If you notice the visual signs of obesity in your dog, then it’s probably a good idea to weigh them as soon as possible to confirm.
 According to the American Kennel Club, standard Dachshunds should weigh no less than 16 pounds and no more than 32 pounds.
-For the miniature versions of the breed, they shouldn’t go heavier than 11 pounds.
+For the miniature versions of the breed, they shouldn’t be heavier than 11 pounds.

 Of course, the standards given by the AKC may be a good place to start, but it’s not always reliable.
 As we’ve mentioned before, the ideal weight of a dachshund ultimately depends on its overall size.
 For example, while 30 pounds is lighter than what the AKC’s set standard for the breed’s maximum weight, some shorter dogs at 30 pounds may already be considered obese.